Monday, June 30, 2008

 I love chocolate cake; I am not talking Chocolate Death type cakes either, though they are good.
 I am talking about a good old fashioned chocolate cake that even by itself, unadulterated tastes amazing.
 I have tried many recipes for German Chocolate, Chocolate, Devil’s Food, and never found a recipe I liked – I preferred to use boxed cake mix because it produced just as good results as all those scratch recipes I tried, with a lot less hassle.

 I stumbled upon Zoë, from “Artisan Baking in 5 Minutes” fame and her site this past January.
 Her site is amazing, the pictures are gorgeous and the recipes she posts about blow me away.
 When I saw her Devil’s Food cupcakes and knew I had to try that recipe some day.
 Well a few weeks ago, I needed to provide dessert for a dinner I was going to and chocolate cupcakes seemed like the perfect thing.
 I gave this recipe a try and I was HOOOKED – Thank you Zoë!!!
+I followed her recipe exactly as she provided it, so I am not going to reproduce it here but you can find it on her site (link above), along with many other tempting ideas!
+I measured out and mixed the dry and wet ingredients:

 As she indicates, the batter is ‘thinner’ than you’d expect: